 South of the city Hildesheim, the North German Plain ends, and the low mountain ranges begin.
 This landscape has a long history and is the origin of Grimm's fairy tales, many names and places they mention actually exist in this area.
 For example, there is an area called Sieben Berge (Seven Mountains) which is well known from the fairy tale Little Snow White.

-The bedding in this area is not horizontal, but nearly vertical, as the rocks were twisted by tectonic forces.
+The bedding in this area is not horizontal, but almost vertical, as the rocks were twisted by tectonic forces.
 Duinger Berg, Ith and Deister are escarpments, formed by hard limestone layers.
 Those hard layers resisted erosion better than the softer layers, which form valleys in between.

-The caves are called Nasensteinhöhle (Nasenstein cave), Rothesteinhöhle (Rothestein cave), Soldatenhöhle (soldiers cave), Töpferhöhle (potter cave), Kinderhöhle (childrens cave) and Teufelsküche (devils kitchen).
+The caves are called Nasensteinhöhle (Nasenstein cave), Rothesteinhöhle (Rothestein cave), Soldatenhöhle (soldiers cave), Töpferhöhle (potter cave), Kinderhöhle (children's cave) and Teufelsküche (devils kitchen).
 They are typically rather narrow fissure caves, high enough to stand upright inside and rather short.
-Some are so called abris, shelters.
+Some are so-called abris (shelters).